clemensv/gpt3-prompt-to-text/README.md

 gpt3-prompt-to-text "Once upon a time"
 ```

-Suppress repeating the input into the output
+Suppress repeating the prompt or input into the output

 ```
-gpt3-prompt-to-text --noecho "write a bash statement that prints a cat as ASCII art" eval $(gpt3-prompt-to-text --noecho "write a bash statement that prints a cat as ASCII art")
+gpt3-prompt-to-text --noecho "print a cat as ASCII art"
 ```

 Control the number of tokens (length of the output)